 The following article seeks to explain the notion of diversity in a small business in 2 steps.
 First, we talk about why the concept of diversity is becoming so important in today’s day and age.
 The second step is to explore how small businesses are embracing diversity through various management approaches to gain competitive advantages.

-- Integrating diversity: This approach to managing diversity takes into consideration an array of factors considered “protected grounds”, including but not restricted to age, gender, nationality, religion, marital status and sexual orientation.
-It is done by expanding the recruitment pool, providing training on acceptance of diversity in workplace and partnering with institutions that are dedicated to certain groups.
-Management dedicates an employee to especially coordinate and plan activities to manage the diverse work force and to ensure the organizations employment equity requirements are met.
+This approach to managing diversity takes into consideration an array of factors considered “protected grounds”, including but not restricted to age, gender, nationality, religion, marital status and sexual orientation.
+It is done by expanding the recruitment pool, providing training on acceptance of diversity in the workplace and partnering with institutions that are dedicated to certain groups.
+Management dedicates an employee to especially coordinate and plans activities to manage the diverse workforce and to ensure the organizations’ employment equity requirements are met.
 This approach leads to improved employee motivation and corporate image.
 However, this can also increase chances of reverse discrimination as opportunities may only be devoted to certain groups (Ravazzani, 2015).

-- Leveraging variety: This approach is based on the idea of developing heterogeneous teams with an array of competencies and knowledge-related differences.
-This way organizations can avoid “inbreeding” and have teams that have capacity to think out of the box and be innovative.
-This is especially suitable in flat organizations that are quick to adapt to the changing market needs.
+This approach is based on the idea of developing heterogeneous teams with an array of competencies and knowledge-related differences.
+This way organizations can avoid “inbreeding” and have teams that have the capacity to think out of the box and be innovative.
+This is especially suitable for flat organizations that are quick to adapt to the changing market needs.